davestewart/davestewart-content/content/work/fgh/index.md

     +- ...
 ```

-The front consists of 3 complex main modules.
+The front end consists of 3 complex main modules.
 Building on modular techniques from [Asterisk](/work/asterisk/) and [Control Space](/products/control-space), I developed a new Nuxt plugin called [Nuxt Areas](https://github.com/davestewart/nuxt-areas) which rather than stripe dependencies across the application, co-locates code in self-contained "areas":

 ```
 +- client